Reward Shaping for (Inference-Time) Alignment: A Stackelberg Game Perspective: Experiment Details

 \subsection{Stanford SHP}

-We also evaluate on the Stanford SHP dataset \footnote{https://huggingface.co/datasets/stanfordnlp/SHP} \citep{ethayarajh2022understanding}, which contains large-scale collective human preference annotations over responses to Reddit posts.
+We also evaluate on the Stanford SHP dataset \footnote{\url{https://huggingface.co/datasets/stanfordnlp/SHP}} \citep{ethayarajh2022understanding}, which contains large-scale collective human preference annotations over responses to Reddit posts.
 The dataset spans a wide range of topics, including everyday life, relationships, and legal advice.
 The dataset consists of approximately 349k training samples, 18.4k validation samples, and 18.4k test samples.
 Each example contains a prompt in the form of an instruction or question, along with two responses, where one response is annotated as more helpful by Reddit users.